aesara-devs/aesara/doc/extending/graph_rewriting.rst

 nothing is to be done) or a list of new :class:`Variable`\s that we would like to replace the node's outputs with.
-A :ref:`navigator` is a special kind of global optimization which navigates the computation graph in some fashion (in topological order, reverse-topological order, random order, etc.) and applies one or more local optimizations at each step.
+A :ref:`navigator` is a special kind of global optimization which navigates the computation graph in some fashion (e.g. in topological order, reverse-topological order, random order, etc.) and applies one or more local optimizations at each step.

 Optimizations which are holistic, meaning that they must take into